 It's never a bad time to extend kindness or consideration towards others.
 In fact, paying it forward does more than just make someone else happy — it has bonafide mood-boosting benefits.

-1. Thank your local fire fighters or police officers by surprising them with homemade sweet treats.
+- Thank your local fire fighters by surprising them with handmade cards or homemade sweet treats.

-5. Write thank you notes to people that you don't say "thank you" to often enough — like your favorite barista who always gets your order right, or the gym's Zumba instructor for creating a workout you love.
+- Write thank-you notes to people that you don't say "thank you" to often enough — like your favorite barista who always gets your order right.

-6. Tape up inspiring notes inside of dressing rooms, because when it comes to trying on clothes with full body mirrors and fluorescent lights, everyone can use a vote of confidence.
+- Tape up inspiring notes inside dressing rooms, because when it comes to trying on clothes with full body mirrors and fluorescent lights, everyone can use a vote of confidence.

-8. Pay the bill for someone sitting alone at a restaurant.
-Or anyone in the restaurant who inspires you in some way.
+- Pay the bill for someone at a restaurant who inspires you in some way.

 This article was originally published in 2017.